lucia-auth/lucia/documentation/src/pages/sveltekit/api-reference/locals-api.md

 ## `setSession()`

-Sets the session as a cookie.
+Sets the session id cookie of the provided session.
+When called multiple times this will only set the last provided session.

 ```ts
 const setSession: (session: Session) => void;